We support customers and community groups by sharing our market insights, research and thought leadership through the NAB Charitable Giving Index.

 The Luke Batty Foundation was established by Rosie Batty in memory of her son Luke who was murdered by his father in 2014.
 Their vision is that all Australians are engaged in ending domestic and family violence.
 Informed by the voices of women and children, their purpose is to deepen an understanding of domestic and family violence; to drive and affect attitudinal, cultural and systemic change.

 Rosie’s name has become synonymous with her advocacy for victims; putting domestic violence on the national agenda with her informative insight and actions following her personal tragedy.
 As CEO of the Foundation, Rosie is a leader in the national debate on family violence; raising awareness, and supporting organisations and individuals across the country.
-The NAB Foundation will support the Luke Batty Foundation’s Ambassador Program, to help bring to light domestic violence in our communities.
+The NAB Foundation’s thrive grant, will support the Luke Batty Foundation’s Ambassador Program, to help bring to light domestic violence in our communities.

 Sydney Children’s Hospital Foundation